AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection: SMOD Dataset

 Tab.\ref{tab:compare_dataset} shows the comparison of SMOD and the existing datasets mentioned in Section 2.
 Our SMOD dataset has the following advantages:

-$\bullet$ Since the image pairs are taken on campus, the majority of image pairs contain very abundant and dense objects, especially bicycle and perosn.
-This shows that this is a challenging dataset for multispectral object detection.
+$\bullet$ Since Campus roads have an abundance of pedestrians and riders, most of the image pairs contain very dense and abundant objects, especially bicycle and person.
+There are also complex occlusion relationships between these objects, making the scene in the SMOD dataset even more challenging.

-$\bullet$ The images of the dataset are sampled at a frequency of 2.5 FPS, which is substantially lower compared to other multispectral pedestrian detection datasets for driving scenarios, which avoids the process of neighboring frames being too similar to each other and subsequent cleaning of the dataset by the user.
+$\bullet$ The SMOD dataset provides fine-grained annotation of the degree of occlusion.
+We quantitatively categorize the degree of occlusion into four categories based on the percentage of the occluded area of the object.
+Clear occlusion annotations can effectively evaluate the robustness and safety of the model, which is important for autonomous driving.

-$\bullet$ Visible-infrared images are aligned strictly in time and space and we annotate three other types of objects which are common in driving.
-Thus, image pairs can be used for other driving scene tasks other than object detection, such as image fusion and supervised image-to-image translation.
+$\bullet$ Visible-infrared images are aligned strictly in time and space, and we annotate three other types of objects which are common in driving.
+Moreover, the image pairs contain rich illumination variations at night, such as the very low illumination and strong light shown in Fig.\ref{fig:dense and light}.
+Thus, image pairs can be used for other driving scene tasks other than object detection, such as image fusion, supervised image-to-image translation and low-light segmentation.

-$\bullet$ The image pairs in our dataset contain rich illumination variations, particularly at night, such as the very low illumination and strong light shown in Fig.\ref{fig:dense and light}.
-Therefore, the dataset is suitable for the study of image fusion and low-light pedestrian detection for driving.